 - A file picker will allow you to select files from your content library to add to the course.

 - You can easily search for content or filter by type, property, tag, and source.
-You will not find URL assets as an option to add to the course.

 - All the files you select will be added to that lesson in the course.
 Click Insert Item(s) when you're ready.